datacommonsorg/data/scripts/biomedical/NIH_NLM/Medical_Subject_Headings/README.md

 ### Notes and Caveats

-The main main file and the mesh supplementary file are both XML formatted.
-In addition, they're about 300-600 GB worth of storage.
-This is one the major contributors of extended run time for the scripts.
-Extracting the information from XML formatted tags and converting it into well-formatted csv involve a lot of computationally heavy steps, which depends on the RAM of the user's system.

-To run the script [`format_mesh.py`](format_mesh.py), the user requires the `mesh-descriptor.xml` file, which outputs five different csv files, each relating to descriptor, concept, qualifier and term.

-To run the script [`format_mesh_record.py`](format_mesh_record.py), the user requires the `mesh_record.xml` file and the `mesh-pubchem.csv` file which maps the record to descriptor and to the pubchem compound ID, and outputs two csv files one for the supplementary records and one with the mappings between mesh and pubchem.
-Here, the goal is to map the mesh terms to the pubchem database of compounds.
-This is accomplished by mapping the mesh record name to the pubchem compound name.
-In addition, each mesh entity has a descriptor ID which is in turn linked to mesh suplementary record ID, and thus ultimately linked to pubchem compound ID.
+The total file size of all original downloaded files for this import is ~1.1 GB.
+The files from MeSH are in XML format and therefore use the python package `xml.etree.ElementTree` to read these files into pandas dataframes for further processing.
+Please, note that extracting the information from XML formatted tags and converting it into well-formatted csv involve a lot of computationally heavy steps, which depends on the RAM of the user's system.
+Please note that special care needs to be given when traversing through the XML tree to ensure that the properties at each level are associated with the appropriate MeSHTerm node type.
+As part of this process, we ended up making a seperate csv+tmcf pair for each node type from each file with an additional mapping csv+tmcf file pair to bring in mappings between node types as necessary.
+Finally, we also decided not to include `LexicalTag` or `IsPermutedTermYN` as properties for MeSHTerms from the `qual<year>.xml` file because for all Terms the property value was `NON` or `False` respectively, and thus these properties did not contain any additional information.

 ### dcid Generation